 The 2019 NBA Finals MVP checks in with a length of 9.75 inches and a span of 11.25 inches.

 These enormous hands combined with a 7-foot-3 wingspan make for a nightmare defender.
-The former Toronto Raptor takes up space horizontally, vertically, and can swipe dribbles away.
+The former Toronto Raptor takes up space horizontally and vertically, making it easy to swipe dribbles away.

-There’s a reason he’s a two-time NBA Defensive Player of the Year and six-time NBA All-Defensive team member.
-The Claw (formerly branded as the Klaw when he was on Nike’s roster) is a well-deserved nickname.
+There's a reason the basketball player is a two-time NBA Defensive Player of the Year and seven-time NBA All-Defensive team member.
+The Claw (formerly branded as the Klaw when he was on Nike's roster) is a well-deserved nickname.

 NBA Players With the Biggest Hands

-In the hierarchy of NBA players whose massive hands make a grapefruit look like a tennis ball, Leonard ranks in the Top 10 all time.
+In the hierarchy of NBA players whose massive hands make a grapefruit look like a tennis ball, Kawhi's hands measure in the top 10 in NBA history.

 Rajon Rondo, who won the 2020 NBA championship with the Los Angeles Lakers, ranks 15th all-time, measuring in with a length of 9.5 inches and a span of 10 inches.
 Those are some big hands for a guy who's 6-foot-1 and 180 pounds.

-Of active players, Leonard, a four-time NBA All-Star, ranks fourth.
-He compared his large hands to Shaq’s hand at NBA All-Star Weekend in Toronto in 2016.
+Of active players, Leonard, a four-time NBA All-Star, ranks third.
+He compared his large hands to Shaq's hand at NBA All-Star Weekend in Toronto in 2016.

-He grew into one of the best basketball players on the planet and belongs right up there along with James and Kevin Durant.
+He grew into one of the best players on the planet and belongs right up there along with James and Brooklyn Nets star Kevin Durant.

 Come playoff time, Kawhi is a man on a mission.
-He’ll dunk, cross you over, shoot, and get a bucket when his team needs it.
-On top of that, he’s a knockdown free-throw shooter.
-Leonard and Paul George aim to bring the Clippers their first title in franchise history.
+The size of his hands help him dunk, cross you over, snag a rebound, swipe a steal and get a bucket when his team needs it.
+On top of that, he's a knockdown free-throw shooter.
+It doesn't matter if he's squaring off against the Chicago Bulls or Steph Curry and the Golden State Warriors.
+In year three together, Leonard and teammate Paul George are still aiming to bring the Clippers their first title in franchise history.

 Kawhi Leonard is a fun guy.
 That fun guy needs a tailor to resize his pockets.